ecorona9/COVID-19-MAP/README.md

 Hello,

-Our team is Immaculate covid tracker
+Our team is Immaculate covid tracker built using gatsby, react and leafy

 Gavin Gray